By Rachael –

 When we began to feel cold, we headed home to a brunch of biscuits and gravy, eggs, and hot tea.
 Back at home, we began planning where we want to hike next.
 With some preparation and proper attire, hiking really is an all-seasons activity.
 Our first winter hike will not be our last.

 Rachael is associate editor for Mumbling Mommy.
-She previously worked as a newspaper editor and has a bachelor's degree in English and writing from Indiana Wesleyan University.
+She is a graduate of Indiana Wesleyan University and a former newspaper editor.
 When she’s not busy with her husband and two daughters, you’ll find her gardening, cooking, singing with ladies from church, or reading Charlotte Bronte novels.
 You can contact her by e-mailing Rachael@mumblingmommy.com.